shilpa511raghav/Docker_Jenkins_Integration_Sample/README.md

 # Prerequisites:
   * Require a project with written dockerfile in it.
-  * Docker should be installed and then Start docker
+  * Docker should be installed and then start docker
   * Jenkins should be installed and then start jenkins

 # Steps to integrate jenkins with docker